Local AI · hardware guide

 RTX 3060 12GB / 4070 class — a small card that punches far above its weight.

-AI coding agentsgenuinely productive from here up — the entry tier for real agent work with OpenCode (a free AI assistant that runs commands for you).
+AI coding agentsgenuinely productive from here up — the entry tier for real agent work (an AI assistant that runs commands on your PC for you).

 Qwen3.6 35B-A3B